Zolani Mahola

-Zolani Mahola (born 19 July 1981) is a South African singer, actress, storyteller and world-renowned inspiration speaker, now also known under the stage name The One Who Sings.
-She is most famously known as lead singer of the internationally-acclaimed pan-African South African music group Freshlyground since 2002.
-On 15 August 2019, Mahola officially announced the launch of her solo career while the Freshlyground band went on to have their last performance after 17 successful years together on 31 December 2019 at Kirstenbosch Gardens in Cape Town.
+Zolani Mahola (born 19 July 1981) is a South African singer, actress, storyteller and inspiration speaker, now also known under the stage name The One Who Sings.
+She is best known as the former lead singer of the pan-African South African music group Freshlyground since 2002.
+On 15 August 2019, Mahola officially announced the launch of her solo career while the Freshlyground band went on to have their last performance after 17 years on 31 December 2019 at Kirstenbosch Gardens in Cape Town.

 Biography

 Mahola was born and raised in the city of Port Elizabeth, Eastern Cape, South Africa.
 She attended Trinity High School (which later amalgamated into St Dominic's Priory School).

-In her final year at high school, she worked as receptionist at Makro during weekends and school holidays.
+In her final year at high school, she worked as a receptionist at Makro during weekends and school holidays.
 She grew up on Ntshekisa Street, a long and busy street in New Brighton, a township on the outskirts of Port Elizabeth.
 She stayed with her dad and younger sister between 1999 and 2001.
 In 2011, Zolani and Freshlyground gave a free concert on Ntshekisa Street as part of their 10th birthday tour.

-While studying a Theatre and Performance degree at the University of Cape Town, she was cast in the lead role in the television drama Tsha-Tsha, which aired on SABC 1.
+While studying for a Theatre and Performance degree at the University of Cape Town, she was cast for the lead role in the television drama Tsha-Tsha, which aired on SABC 1.
 Mahola voiced the character of Zoë in the animated feature film Zambezia (2012), and also recorded the song "Get Up" for the original motion picture soundtrack.

 Music career

 Freshlyground (2002–2019)

 Mahola and six other musicians formed Freshlyground in Cape Town in 2002.

 After Freshlyground published their second album, Nomvula, in 2004, The Sunday Times described Mahola as one of South Africa's best and most inspiring young singers.

 She traveled to Cape Town, Durban and Pretoria with English pop singer Robbie Williams in 2006, with Freshlyground performing as Williams' supporting act.
-The band supported B.B King as the opening act of his late 2000's (year disputed) performance at the Zenith Paris.
-They also performed at Radio City Music Hall at the 2009 46664 concert alongside Stevie Wonder, Aretha Franklin, Cyndi Lauper, Jesse Clegg, the Soweto Gospel Choir and MC'ed by Whoopi Goldberg.
+The band supported B.B.
+King as the opening act of his late 2000's (year disputed) performance at the Zénith Paris.
+They also performed at Radio City Music Hall at the 2009 46664 concert alongside Stevie Wonder, Aretha Franklin, Cyndi Lauper, Jesse Clegg, and the Soweto Gospel Choir.

 At the 2010 FIFA World Cup, Mahola, with Freshlyground and Shakira, performed "Waka Waka (This Time for Africa)" in the opening and closing ceremonies.
 "Waka Waka (This Time for Africa)" was the official song of FIFA World Cup in 2010.